utccp/nodejs-ex/utccp/pipeline/README.md

-This directory contains a Jenkinsfile which can be used to build nodejs-ex using an UTCCP build pipeline.
+This directory contains a Jenkinsfile which can be used to build nodejs-ex using an UCCPS build pipeline.

 To do this, run: